Carnegie library: Criticisms

-There were also critics of Carnegie's libraries for social and political reasons.
-Some saw his massive donations as downright insulting to communities that would be content to fund their own public works.
-Others saw his push for public libraries as merely an attempt at social control, a way to tame the unruly lower classes.
+Some critics also saw his massive donations as insulting to communities that would be content to fund their own public works.
+Others saw his push for public libraries as merely an attempt at social control.
 Mark Twain, a supporter of Carnegie, claimed that Carnegie used philanthropy as a tool to buy fame.
-William Jewett Tucker criticized Carnegie's philanthropy from a religious viewpoint, arguing that it did not offset his “immoral” accumulation of wealth, and that his contributions did not justify the “evils” Tucker claimed existed in capitalism itself.
+William Jewett Tucker criticized Carnegie's philanthropy from a religious viewpoint, arguing that it did not offset his "immoral" accumulation of wealth, and that his contributions did not justify the "evils" Tucker claimed existed in capitalism itself.
 Carnegie's own steel workers echoed this sentiment, arguing that his wealth would be better spent on improving working conditions for his own employees, rather than on library buildings across the country.
 Carnegie's response to those criticisms and the ensuing Homestead Steel Strike was telling of what he thought of his workers' concerns: "If I had raised your wages, you would have spent that money by buying a better cut of meat or more drink for your dinner.
 But what you needed, though you didn't know it, was my libraries and concert halls."

 Carnegie's critics can be most efficiently summed up in the words of Finley Peter Dunne's parody of Carnegie himself: "Th' way to abolish poverty an' bust crime is to put up a brown-stone buildin' in ivry town in th' counthry."
 The idea that a building would be the panacea to cure all of society's ills, they argued, was simply not sustainable.

-A further issue was the impact on pre-existing church libraries.
-The church had for many years promoted learning through free libraries.
-Typically the United Presbyterian Library of Edinburgh, based on Lothian Road, in Edinburgh under Robert James Drummond, failed to see the total financial collapse of their own library following the opening of the huge Carnegie Library in the city centre.
+A further issue was the impact on pre-existing religious libraries that had promoted learning through free libraries for many years.
+A typical example is the United Presbyterian Library of Edinburgh, under Robert James Drummond which was affected following the opening of the Carnegie Library in the city centre.

 In addition to the criticisms of his philanthropic interests and motivations, the construction of libraries in the American South was a highly contentious topic.
-State and local racial segregations laws across the South sought to bar African Americans access to public facilities, including libraries and when funding the construction of the Carnegie library in Atlanta in 1902, the proposed library, a segregated one, was fought by numerous activists of the period, including W. E. B. Du Bois.
+State and local racial segregation laws across the South sought to bar African Americans access to public facilities, including libraries and when funding the construction of the Carnegie library in Atlanta in 1902, the proposed library, a segregated one, was fought by numerous activists of the period, including W. E. B. Du Bois.
 In the years following, as the American Library Association continued to ignore the systematic implementation of Jim Crow in the South, the Carnegie Corporation also continued to acquiesce to the social norms of the day and even required communities seeking grants to base their appropriations "only upon the White population of the towns."